domogami/domogami.github.io/content/_index.md

 Welcome to my digital garden!
 This is my continuously growing personal wiki where I write about things that I learn and my experiences throughout my journey as a Software Engineer.
 If you are curious why I chose Obsidian, take a look at [Why Obsidian?](Blog%20Redesign/Why%20Obsidian?.md).

 If you are curious, check out some of the topics I have written about below or use the interactive graph at the bottom of the page to navigate.
+If you'd like to visit my personal website written with Remix, visit [dominicklee.net](https://dominicklee.net)

 ## ✍️ Blog Posts